 Tier I NPS Account

 All National Pension System subscribers must compulsorily open a Tier I National Pension System Account.
-You can deposit the amount in multiple instalments or lump sum.
+You can deposit the amount in multiple instalments or as a lump sum.
 If you want to make an additional contribution to your account, you can contribute at any time during the year.
 However, your contributions cannot be less than Rs.
 500. Also, with a Tier I National Pension System account, there is no restriction on the number of contributions you can make in a year.
-Withdrawals from Tier I Account are restricted and subject to specific terms and conditions.
+Withdrawals from the Tier I Account are restricted and subject to specific terms and conditions.
 Different withdrawal rules apply to withdrawal during retirement, premature exit from NPS and partial withdrawal.

 Tier II NPS Account

-A Tier II account is voluntary, and you can open it when opening the Tier I account or subsequently.
+A Tier II account is voluntary, and you can open it while opening the Tier I account or subsequently.
 You can open a Tier II account with an initial minimum contribution of Rs.
 1000, and you need not compulsorily deposit any amount each year to keep it active.
-If you have opened a Tier II NPS account, you can enjoy better flexibility than a Tier I account in terms of withdrawal; you can withdraw from your Tier II account at any time as per your convenience.
+If you have opened a Tier II NPS account, you can enjoy better flexibility than a Tier I account in terms of withdrawal; you can withdraw from your Tier II account at any time, as per your convenience.

-Steps to Open an NPS Account
+How to Open an NPS Account Online and Offline

 Offline Method